Skip to content

 Getting Started with Minima.js

-This guide takes you from an empty folder to a working modular API.
+This guide takes you from zero to a running modular API using the Minima.js CLI.

 Prerequisites